MBCT Teacher Training Intensive

-Train to facilitate MBCT programs in an immersive online atmosphere with guidance from Zindel Segal, one of its co-developers.
-This is the third module of our Core MBCT Facilitation Certificate Program.
+Train to facilitate MBCT programs in an immersive online atmosphere with guidance from highly skilled healthcare providers and mindfulness facilitators.
+This is the third module of our MBCT Facilitation Certificate Program.

 Current treatments for depression provide relief for many people, yet they face significant challenges maintaining the benefits of treatment.
-This innovative 5-day intensive training and retreat will lead you through the program designed to prevent depressive relapse among people with a history of depression.
+This innovative 6-day intensive training and retreat will lead you through the program designed to prevent depressive relapse among people with a history of depression.
 During the training, you will have immediate feedback and access to your expert facilitators and you will leave with complete confidence in delivering the 8-week MBCT program.

 The heart of MBCT lies in acquainting patients with the modes of mind that often characterize depression while simultaneously inviting them to develop a new relationship to these modes.
 Using your personal mindfulness practice to inform your psychotherapy is a crucial part of this process.

 Enrolment is open to healthcare professionals and social service workers who have a clinical background and a mindfulness meditation practice.
 Prerequisites for the intensive training include participation in an 8-week MBCT program, formal mindfulness training equivalent to Mindfulness Core Concepts and CBT Meets Mindfulness, and a regular mindfulness meditation practice.
 Trainees are also expected to participate in a 5-7-day Silent Retreat before or soon after taking the TTI.

 Apply Before Registering If you have not already been accepted into one of the Centre’s Facilitation Certificate Programs, please apply here

 Timing: 45 in-class hours

 Fee: Varies based on whether online or in-person and also the retreat location and your choice of single or double accommodation.

 As a charity, we do not charge taxes.